Child Custody/Parenting Time Issues in Livingston

-Counsel from Proven Livingston Matrimonial & Family Law Attorneys
+Counsel from Proven New Jersey Family Law Attorneys

 In New Jersey, the guiding principle behind every child custody determination is the "best interest of the child."
 Same has been described as “an expression of the court’s special responsibility to safeguard the interests of a child at the center of a custody dispute”.
 Kinsella v.
 Kinsella, 150 N.J.
 276, 317 (1997).